Home

 How do user analysis and market research differ?

 Market research examines the overall market, target groups and prevailing trends.
-User analysis looks at specific behavior when interacting with a product.
+User analysis looks at specific behaviour when interacting with a product.

 Market research asks people what they want.
 User analysis observes what they are really doing.